iHDeveloper/The4Challenge/README.md

 # The4Challenge
-The four games in one week challenge
+Developing four Minecraft minigames in one week! :o

 **Coming Soon**